HRKings/TodoAPI/README.md

 ## Changing ORMs

 Two ORMs are provided (Dapper and Entity Framework Core), by default EF is used.
 To change, just go to the docker compose file and change the ORM environment variable to "Dapper" and rebuild the container.
 It should be using Dapper then.

+## Swagger

+The entire project is documented via swagger, if you are running a dev environment, you can access the editor on `http://localhost:7000/swagger/index.html`.
+The swagger.json spec is also on the root of this repository.